EmberMotion Privacy Policy

 For now, EmberMotion is available only to people in Australia.
 The website serves general information to anyone, but signing up for the waitlist or creating an account in the app requires you to be in Australia.

 You also need to be 18 or older.
-We'll ask your date of birth and you'll need to confirm you're at least 18 when you create your account.
+You'll confirm you're at least 18 by ticking a box when you create your account.
 We don't knowingly collect information about anyone under 18.

 We'll open the app to other countries in the future.
 When we do, we'll update this policy with the additional rights and protections that apply to people outside Australia, and we'll tell you about the changes before they take effect.